 Based on his international and diplomatic experience under four presidential administrations, Ambassador Bolton discusses:

-- What to expect from President Trump’s security policy, which could have far-reaching implications on financial and economic stability, particularly in Asia, Europe, and the Middle East
+What to expect from an incoming administration's security policy, which could have far-reaching implications on financial and economic stability, particularly in Asia, Europe, and the Middle East

-- The impact of U.S. withdrawal from the Trans-Pacific Partnership (TPP) and other trade agreements on international partnerships and the global business environment
+The impact of trade agreements on international partnerships and the global business environment

-- Key insight into trends to consider over the next several months, and future business outlook during the Trump Administration
+Key insight into trends to consider over the next several months, and future business outlook of a Biden Administration